The Huddle works with young people to enhance social cohesion.

-Established in 2010 to improve social cohesion by systematically addressing the causes of disengagement among young people, The Huddle’s programs target youths from migrant and refugee backgrounds, in North Melbourne, Flemington, Kensington, West Melbourne and the City of Wyndham.
+Established in 2010 to improve social cohesion by systematically addressing the causes of disengagement among young people, The Huddle’s programs target youths from migrant and refugee backgrounds in inner Melbourne, and across the North and West of the city.

-The Huddle programs have the capacity to reach more than 25,000 people in any given year and programs are developed and delivered by teaching staff, in conjunction with the North Melbourne playing group and young people from the local community.
+Programs are developed and delivered by our staff and volunteers, in conjunction with the North Melbourne playing group and young people from the local community.
 Technology, sport, positive education, team building, mentoring and role models are used to challenge and engage, to create active community participants and to develop young people into leaders.

-The Huddle’s multi-faceted approach to addressing social cohesion has been underpinned by ongoing formal and informal consultation with community and education leaders and young people within the community.
+The Huddle’s multi-faceted approach to addressing social cohesion has been underpinned by ongoing formal and informal consultation with community and education leaders as well as young people from within the community.

 The Huddle is a joint initiative of the North Melbourne Football Club, the Scanlon Foundation, and the Australian Multicultural Foundation.
 Click here to view our funding partners.
 The generosity of individual donors helps us to continue to run our award winning programs.